mkohler/cython_swig/README.rst

     de-reference that pointer, put the contents in a list that the wrapped function returns.

-    So, in our example, 0 is the STATUS value returned by the C version of sgreeting, and Hello Monty was grabbed from the OUTP pointer.
+    So, in our example, the C version of sgreeting returned 12, and "Hello, Monty" was grabbed from the OUTP pointer.

 c_adder.pxd: sgreeting()
 ===========================